How to create your own SEO tool – The detailed guide

 Because there’s little data, any database will do, you can go with MySQL.

-Since you need to track keywords across various geographies, using a residential IP proxy provider makes sense since the number of tracked keywords is tied to the number of subscriptions, the cost of the IP provider should scale well with revenue.
+Since you need to track keywords position across various geographies, using a residential IP proxy provider makes sense since the number of tracked keywords is tied to the number of subscriptions, the cost of the IP provider should scale well with revenue.

 The “crawler” section on similar keywords tool in this article covers how to write a SERP scraper which has the same applicability to the rank tracker scraper.

-How to create a site audit tool?
+How to create a on-page site audit tool?